 Our Board Governance Guidelines provide that no individual is eligible for nomination to the Board after the earlier to occur of (i) their 75th birthday or, (ii) after they have served more than 15 years on the Board.
 The Board actively engages in succession planning and director recruiting to ensure that the size of the Board and the skills of the directors continue to align with our business strategy and the environments in which we operate.
-Each year, the Chair of the Board and the Chair of the Nominations and Governance Committee meet with each director recruiting as part of the Committee and Board's regular agenda.
+Each year, the Chair of the Board and the Chair of the Nominations and Governance Committee meet with each director to engage in discussions regarding Board evaluation.
+The Board also discusses succession planning and director recruiting as part of the Committee and Board's regular agenda.
 In recruiting new directors, the Board seeks to achieve a diversity of gender, age, race, ethnicity, perspectives, thought and experience.
 The Nominations and Governance Committee, in consultation with the Board, has developed an informal succession plan to address Board vacancies as they arise.